Introduction to Holistic Treatment and Diet

 The Whole Being

-When one is unwell one is dis-eased, i.e. not at ease.
-This dis-ease affects all parts of the afflicted being, manifesting itself physically, mentally and emotionally.
+This dis-ease affects all parts of us, manifesting itself physically, mentally and emotionally.
 Thus psycho-somatic (mind over body) disease or soma-psychotic (body over mind) conditions are essentially irrelevant as every dis-ease manifests throughout the whole being.

 The Four Pillars